-Historic Bath is a wonderful place to visit no matter the day or time, but elevate your experience with a stay at the Queensberry Hotel, offering indulgent and elegant surroundings.
+Historic Bath is a wonderful place to visit no matter the day or time but elevate your experience with a stay at the Queensberry Hotel, offering indulgent and elegant surroundings.

-The hotel itself is operated under a unique set of 12 rules, which we won’t burden you with but do suggest you look them up, should you fancy a titter.
+Owned by Laurence Beere, the hotel itself is operated under a unique set of 12 rules, which we won’t burden you with but do suggest you look them up, should you fancy a titter.
 Our favourite, though, is the one advising customers abstain from using stilts, pogo sticks, space-hoppers, flaming torches or whips in the bar.
 It just makes sense.